 Obvious inclusions mean the worth of a 1-carat diamond is significantly less than the worth of a 1-carat diamond with no inclusions (otherwise referred to as internally flawless.)
 The best way to determine the clarity of a diamond is to seek a trained gemologist in the diamond industry who can properly appraise it.

 Again, although some people commonly think of the shape and cut as the same thing, they are not.
-While shape does play a role in valuation, the cut is infinitely more important when determining how much your 1-carat diamond ring is worth.
+While shape does play a role in valuation, the cut quality is infinitely more important when determining how much your 1-carat diamond ring is worth.

-Costs of Natural vs Man-Made Diamonds
+Natural vs Man-Made Diamond

-Other, Less Important Valuation Factors
+Other Valuation Factors

 The four C’s aren’t the only metrics used when figuring out how much a 1-carat size diamond is worth.
 Other metrics that are evaluated include:

 With that said, pricing for a 1-carat diamond can range between $2000 to $25,000.
 However, as mentioned, one of the most deceptive things about figuring out the cost and value of a diamond is related to its carat.
 Remember that you will pay much more for a large, 1-carat diamond than you would for 3 smaller diamonds that total 1-carat between them.
 Therefore, shop wisely and seek help from an expert in the diamond industry before making a purchase.
-It’s the best way to ensure you’re paying a fair price for that beautifully cut diamond ring.
+It’s the best way to ensure you’re paying a fair price for that excellent cut diamond engagement ring.

 *Here at Diamond Nexus, we strive to provide valuable information while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab created diamond simulate that, among all simulants, most closely imitates the look, weight and wear of a diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog.